Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 USE SCHEMA ADF_STREAMING_SCHEMA;
 SELECT * from ADF_FLINK_TBL;
 ```
-You should see the filtered flight tracked are captured in table `ADF_FLINK_TBL`.
+You should see the filtered flight tracks are captured in table `ADF_FLINK_TBL`.

 ![](assets/verify-snowflake-result.png)